Emphasis on Sound Governance

-These issues are explored in detail in Endowment Management for Higher Education, co-authored by Nikki Kraus, CFA, Strategic’s Global Head of Client Development, with significant contributions from many senior Strategic professionals, which discusses optimal governance for all nonprofit institutions.
+These issues are explored in detail in Endowment Management for Higher Education and Endowment Management for Foundations and Nonprofits, co-authored by Nikki Kraus, CFA, Strategic’s Chief Client Officer, with significant contributions from many senior Strategic professionals, which discusses optimal governance for all nonprofit institutions.

 Some of the topics covered in the book include:

 - The importance of understanding enterprise risk when setting investment strategies